Broadcast Television / Film Video-Audio Quality Control FAQ

 Q: What types of Television shows, or movies need a Quality Control Report

-A: Virtually all Films, movie, and TV shows require a Quality Control Check at some point during the post production process.
+A: Virtually all films, movies, and TV shows require a Quality Control Check at some point during the post production process.
 Television networks will not allow a show to air that has not received an approval or passing grade on a QC report.
-Often the network will want a third party QC as the post facility that did the editing and output of the show may not be as stringent with their own work as an outside company would.
+Often, the network will want a third party to perform the QC.
+The post facility that did the editing and output of the show may not be as stringent with their own work as an outside company would.

 Q: What are the types of media that I can deliver to you to do a QC Report on my show?

 A: That all depends on what you are delivering the finished product on.
-If you are delivering a file, such as quicktime or avid, then we should QC that file which is the finished product.
+If you are delivering a file, such as quicktime or avid, then we should QC that file which is the final product that will be turned in.
 If it is being delivered on tape such as HDCAM SR, then we should QC the tape after it has been laid off from the edit master file.

 Q: What happens if I have a project QC’d and it is rejected?

-Q: What types of issues or problems would cause a TV show, or movie to be rejected in the quality control process?
+Q: What types of issues would cause a TV show, or movie to be rejected in the quality control process?

 Q: What kind of turnaround time can I expect when sending you a project for QC?